State President Lương Cường meets Costco CEO in Seattle

 Reaffirming the country’s consistent policy of deep international integration and building an open, transparent, and sustainable economy, President Cường stressed that Việt Nam is committed to accompanying and facilitating Costco’s investment activities, from establishing procurement centres, warehouses, and logistics networks to developing a regional distribution hub.

-Welcoming Costco’s pioneering role in promoting ESG standards in line with Việt Nam’s sustainable development orientation, the Vietnamese leader said Việt Nam stands ready to cooperate in green technology transfer, support Vietnamese enterprises in upgrading production processes, reducing emissions, adopting renewable energy, and enhancing product competitiveness.
-VNA/VNS
+Welcoming Costco’s pioneering role in promoting ESG standards in line with Việt Nam’s sustainable development orientation, the Việt Namese president said Việt Nam stands ready to co-operate in green technology transfer, support Vietnamese enterprises in upgrading production processes, reducing emissions, adopting renewable energy, and enhancing product competitiveness. — VNS